pandaueno0156/information-extract-with-LLM/README.md

   - **Stage 1**: Zero-shot and prompt-engineering baselines.
   - **Stage 2**: Lightweight fine-tuning via LoRA adapters.
   - **Stage 3**: Advanced methods like Domain-Adaptive Pretraining (DAPT) and POS/NER-enhanced prompt tuning.
-  - **Stage 4**: General Inference, Inference with Langchain, and verification of output.
+  - **Stage 4**: General Inference with model.generate(), Inference with Langchain, and verification of output.
 - File paths must be specified carefully to avoid errors.
 - GPU with FP16 (half-precision) support is highly recommended.
 - Preprocessing scripts are modular for easy modification and experimentation.